Resources for Researchers

 Data Destruction

-Data stored on Roar is backed up and remains active for a period of 90 days.
-Data is automatically purged from tape once the 90 days has been exceeded.
+Data stored on Roar is snapshotted daily and remains active for a period of 90 days.
+Snapshots are automatically purged once the 90 days has been exceeded.

 Roar meets the standards laid out in NIH’s “Security Best Practices for Controlled-Access Data Subject to the NIH Genomic Data Sharing (GDS) Policy” document.
-Roar is compliant with NIST Special Publication 800-171, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.
 Roar is targeting FedRAMP certification, which maximizes the security benefits that, once realized by Roar, ensures compliance with NIST Special Policies and embedded references to their associated security requirements by agencies such as the National Institutes of Health (NIH).